-This week we share our latest creation in partnership with our Boulder based frame builders.
-A fast, capable, and beautiful Mosaic GT-1—a custom built titanium gravel bike, with a custom tailored build spec, optimally suited for equal time spent on the road as in the dirt.
+This week we share our latest creation in partnership with our Boulder-based frame builders, Mosaic - a fast, capable and custom-built GT titanium gravel bike, equally optimized time on the road and the dirt.

 The purple to green ombré finish is stunningly executed on this bike.
-While the paint takes the spotlight, let's not forget the beauty in the titanium frame that lies beneath.
-Custom designed to meet the rider's smaller stature with perfectly tuned geometry and hand selected tubing.
-As this was more of all-road build we went with the Enve... you guessed it, all-road fork to keep things a little lighter and tighter.
+But while the paint takes the spotlight, let's not forget the beauty in the titanium frame that lies beneath, which was designed to meet the rider's smaller stature with custom-tuned geometry and hand-selected tubing.
+In keeping with the all-road vibe, for the front fork we went with the Enve - you guessed it - all-road model to keep things a little lighter and tighter.

-The drivetrain is full Shimano, but a unique mix across lines.
+The bike's drivetrain is full Shimano, but a unique mix across lines.
 We used GRX for the levers and brakes, taking advantage of their extra security on the hoods and for the Servo-Wave braking performance.
 There's also a GRX Di2 rear derailleur and 11-34t cassette.
-Unfortunately, there's not yet a 165mm crank in the GRX, nor is there a powermeter option.
-So for that, we went Dura-Ace with compact rings, and matched it with an Ultegra front derailleur.
+Unfortunately, a 165mm crank in the GRX suite doesn't yet exist, nor is there a powe rmeter option.
+So we went Dura-Ace with compact rings, and matched it with an Ultegra front derailleur.

-For wheels, we selected a set of Enve G23s for their lightweight, wide inner width, and rugged durability.
-They're laced to a set of Chris King R45 hubs.
+For wheels, we selected a set of Enve G23s for their lightweight, wide inner width, and rugged durability, and laced them to a set of Chris King R45 hubs.
 Again, as an all-roader, a high volume slick tire was in order.
 In this case, a Panaracer Gravel King slick in 32.
 The green valve nuts on the Orange Seals valves are the perfect finishing touch.

-Finishing out the build is an Enve carbon cockpit.
-Bars wrapped in Fizik 3mm tape and the seatpost topped with the new Cadex carbon saddle.
+Finishing out the build is an Enve carbon cockpit, with bars wrapped in Fizik 3mm tape and seatpost topped with the new Cadex carbon saddle.

-Yet another example of custom titanium done just right.
-This one is heading back out to Boulder, CO for a life soaking up the front range climbs and farm roads.
+This Mosaic sure is a great example of custom titanium done right.
+This one is heading back out to Boulder, CO for a sweet life spent soaking up front range climbs and farm roads.

 And don't be surprised if this bike looks a little familiar...
 It shares a striking resemblance to Derek's GT1 we built earlier this year.